amartyasd/amartyasd.github.io/_pages/cv.md

 Education
 ======
-* Integrated-Masters in Mathematics, National Institute of Science Education and Research, Bhubaneswar, India, (2021-present)
+* Integrated-Masters in Mathematics with a minor in Computer Science, National Institute of Science Education and Research, Bhubaneswar, India, (2021-present)

 Experience
 ======